Up to $14b in council infrastructure at risk from rising seas - report

 A new Local Government New Zealand (LGNZ) report has mapped out various sea level rise scenarios, using LiDAR and other topographical data from 62 councils.

-It showed that $2.7 billion of roading, three waters, and building infrastructure is at risk from as little half a metre rise in sea level.
+The report, developed with engineering consultancy Tonkin + Taylor, showed that $2.7 billion of roading, three waters, and building infrastructure is at risk from as little half a metre rise in sea level.

 The value of at risk infrastructure ramped up sharply at each increment of sea level rise, with the data showing that $5.1b worth was at risk at 1 metre of sea level rise, with $7.1b at risk at 1.5m and $14.1b at risk at 3m.